VisionVerse/SCCL/README.md

 		Zoom in for details.

 ## Evaluation
-> We use this [Saliency-Evaluation-Toolbox](https://github.com/jiwei0921/Saliency-Evaluation-Toolbox) for evaluating all SOD results.
+> We use this [Saliency-Evaluation-Toolbox](https://github.com/jiwei0921/Saliency-Evaluation-Toolbox) for evaluating all BAS results.